diffusionflow/diffusionflow.github.io/index.md

 If you've read this far, hopefully we've convinced you that diffusion models and Gaussian flow matching are equivalent.
 However, we highlight two new model specifications that flow matching brings to the field:

 * **Network output**: Flow matching proposes a vector field parametrization of the network output that is different from the ones used in diffusion literature.
-The network output can make a difference when  higher-order sampler is used.
+The network output can make a difference when  higher-order samplers are used.
 It may also affect the training dynamics.
 * **Sampling noise schedule**: Flow matching leverages a simple sampling noise schedule $$\alpha_t = 1-t$$ and $$\sigma_t = t$$, with the same update rule as DDIM.

-It would be interesting to investigate the importance of these two model specifications empirically in different real world applications, which we leave to the future work.
+It would be interesting to investigate the importance of these two model specifications empirically in different real world applications, which we leave to future work.

 ## Acknowledgements

 Thanks to our colleagues at Google DeepMind for fruitful discussions.
-In particular, thanks to Sander Dieleman and Ben Poole.
+In particular, thanks to Sander Dieleman, Ben Poole and Aleksander Hołyński.